-To stop a dog from digging, redirect his attention to another activity, keep him occupied, find him a suitable place to dig, help him spend his excess energy and manage his environment.
+To stop a dog from digging, redirect his attention to another activity, keep him occupied, find him a suitable place to dig, help him spend his excess energy, and manage his environment.

 #1 Redirect His Attention

-As soon as you see your dog starts sniffing the ground, grab his attention with his favourite toy or a squeaky toy before he finds the right spot to dig.
+As soon as you see your dog starts sniffing the ground, grab his attention with his favorite toy or a squeaky toy before he finds the right spot to dig.
 This means that when your dog is outside, it’s best to always accompany him to make sure he never gets a chance to dig.
 Yes, it’s a lot of management!